RecieverofMemory/Chromaton/doc/build-msw.md

 sudo and sudo su

 	the sudo command makes you the root user which is required if you ever try something and it says "permission denied".
-If sudo isn't enough try sudo su.
-This puts you in a root user state for the rest of your session. cd and cd ..
+If you 		try to cd into a directory and it says permission denied, then do sudo su then hit enter, then try to cd into the directory.
+This puts you in a root user state for the rest of your session (super user). cd and cd ..

-	cd command picks a folder to enter.  cd ..  takes you back up a level in the directory.
+	cd (change directory) command picks a folder to enter.  cd ..  takes you back up a level in the directory.

 ls

-	ls command lists all the files in the folder you are currently in.  this is essential to know the directory to "cd" into.
+	ls (lists) command lists all the files in the folder you are currently in.  this is essential to know the directory to "cd" 		into.
 ./

 	this runs a given file.